thanasisn/SDR_enhancement_LAP/article/article_doc.md

 1994 -- 2023.
 The histogram was split in two plots with different y-axis scales for better readability.

-The relation between the duration and the mean OI of the groups has also been studied (Figure).
-Evidently, events of high excess irradiation have small duration and vice versa.
-The vast majority of grouped events are associated with small excess irradiation ($< 5\,\text{kJ}/\text{m}^{2}$) and small duration ($< 5\,\text{min}$).
-For example the extra energy flux of $5\,\text{kJ}/\text{m}^{2}$ for $5\,\text{min}$ is equivalent to OI of $\sim 17\,\text{W}/\text{m}^{2}$ for the same duration.
-While groups with strong excess irradiation and long duration are very rare.
+The relation between the duration and the mean OI of the CE groups is shown in Figure.
+As expected, events with small duration and low OI are accumulated close to the origin of the plot.
+Events of high excess irradiation have a short duration and vice versa.
+The vast majority of grouped events are associated with small excess irradiation ($< 5\,\text{kJ}/\text{m}^{2}$) and short duration ($< 5\,\text{min}$).
+For example, the excess irradiation of $5\,\text{kJ}/\text{m}^{2}$ for
-Similar results of this relation have been reported by Zhang et al.
-(2018) in a study using a far higher sampling rate ($100\,\text{Hz}$) than ours.
+$5\,\text{min}$ is equivalent to an OI of $16.7\,\text{W}/\text{m}^{2}$ with duration of $5\,\text{min}$.
+On the contrary, groups with strong excess irradiation and long duration are very rare.
+Similar results of this relation have been reported by Zhang et al. (2018) in a study using a far higher sampling rate ($100\,\text{Hz}$) than ours.

 ![Figure 3.4: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1994 -- 2023.
-The logarithmic color scale denotes the frequency of the respective groups of events.](media/rId59.png){width="5.833333333333333in" height="3.687330489938758in"}
+The logarithmic color scale denotes the frequency of the respective groups.](media/rId59.png){width="5.833333333333333in" height="3.687330489938758in"}

 Figure 3.4: Relation of excess irradiation of CE groups with their duration for Thessaloniki in the period 1994 -- 2023.
-The logarithmic color scale denotes the frequency of the respective groups of events.
+The logarithmic color scale denotes the frequency of the respective groups.

 ## 3.4 Extreme cloud enhancement events

-An aspect of the CE events that is commonly reported and has some significance on the solar energy production infrastructure are the extreme CE events (ECE), where solar irradiance exceeds the expected irradiance on top of the atmosphere at the same SZA (Equation).
-Analogous to Figure we have computed the distribution of the number of occurrences of ECE events by month in Figure.
-The most active period for ECE events is in spring and early summer (March -- June), followed by a period in early autumn (September and October).
-This is probably related to the weather characteristics in these periods, with frequent alternations between cloud-free periods and clouds.
+An aspect of the CE events that is commonly reported and has some significance on the solar energy production infrastructure are the extreme CE (ECE) events, where the measured GHI exceeds the expected irradiance at the TOA at the same SZA (Equation).
+In analogy to Figure, we show in Figure the number of ECE events relative to the total number of one-min observations in each month.
+Judging by the distribution of the monthly medians, the most active months in ECE events are January -- March and November and the least active are July and August.
+The highest interannual variability in the 30-year record occurs from October to April.
+In the summer period, the fraction of ECE events is very small, with almost zero variability in July and August.
+Although the most active months for CE events are May and June (Figure), these months behave differently for the ECE events, suggesting that the cumulus clouds that usually cause enhancements of irradiance are incapable to produce extreme events, possibly because of their size and structure, in conjunction with the smaller SZAs in the summer.

+In general, the fraction of ECE events during the year is very small, well below $0.1\,\%$ of the data, therefore on average it would not affect the production of solar energy.
+However, during short, isolated periods extreme enhancements of GHI can be of concern.

-![Figure 3.5: Seasonal variability of the number of ECE events relative to the the corresponding number of GHI measurements in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
-The box contains the data between the lower 25\\,\\% and the upper 75\\,\\% percentiles.
-The thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
+![Figure 3.5: Seasonal variability of the relative occurrence of ECE events in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
+The box contains the data between the lower 25\\,\\% and the upper 75\\,\\% percentiles, with the thick horizontal line representing the median.
 The vertical lines (whiskers) extend between the maximum and minimum monthly values.](media/rId64.png){width="5.833333333333333in" height="3.5285126859142606in"}

-Figure 3.5: Seasonal variability of the number of ECE events relative to the the corresponding number of GHI measurements in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
-The box contains the data between the lower $25\,\%$ and the upper $75\,\%$ percentiles.
-The thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values.

-The distribution of the ECE events (Figure) shows that in rare cases the OI can exceed the TSI at TOA for the same SZA even by more than
+The distribution of the ECE events (Figure) shows that in rare cases the measured GHI exceeds the TOA TSI at the same SZA even by more than
-$400\,\text{W}/\text{m}^{2}$, while in $75\,\%$ of the cases the OI is below $200\,\text{W}/\text{m}^{2}$.
-The OI for the most frequent ECEs ranges between $140$ and $180\,\text{W}/\text{m}^{2}$.
-These findings are in accordance with the results of Vamvakas, Salamalikis, and Kazantzidis (2020), the only difference being that the OI values reported for are higher than those for Thessaloniki.
+$200\,\text{W}/\text{m}^{2}$, while in $75\,\%$ of the cases the OI is below $40\,\text{W}/\text{m}^{2}$.
+The $50\,\%$ OI of the most frequent ECEs cases ranges between $127$ and $211\,\text{W}/\text{m}^{2}$.
+These findings are in accordance with the results of Vamvakas, Salamalikis, and Kazantzidis (2020), the only difference being that the OI values reported are higher than those for Thessaloniki.

-![Figure 3.6: Distribution of ECE events in Thessaloniki for the period 1994 -- 2023.
-Measured as extra irradiance over TSI at TOA for the same SZA.](media/rId68.png){width="5.833333333333333in" height="3.647317366579178in"}
+![Figure 3.6: Relative frequency distribution of ECE events, in Thessaloniki for the period 1994 -- 2023, as a function of the extra irradiance over TSI at TOA for the same SZA.](media/rId67.png){width="5.833333333333333in" height="3.647317366579178in"}

-Figure 3.6: Distribution of ECE events in Thessaloniki for the period 1994 -- 2023.
-Measured as extra irradiance over TSI at TOA for the same SZA.
+Figure 3.6: Relative frequency distribution of ECE events, in Thessaloniki for the period 1994 -- 2023, as a function of the extra irradiance over TSI at TOA for the same SZA.

 # 4 Conclusions